Jrkeeling23/Machine-Learning/README.md

 ### Project 4: Swarm Based
 [Working Repo](https://github.com/Jrkeeling23/CSCI-447-Machine-Learning-P4.git)

 The data is pre-processed similarily to that of project 1.

+#### Swarm Based Algorithms
+The swarm based algorithms involve evolutionary algorithms and how they work.
+By using stochastic approaches in mating, and using a basis function for natural selection, the algorithms use this premsise.

+1. Genetic Algorithm (GA)
+* Random crossover and mutation.
+This has a toll on convergence.
+* Pair most fit parents
+* Considers 1's in the chromosome to calculate fitness.
+2. Particle Swarm Optimization
+* Uses neighbourhood topology, velocity, global and personal best to update the particles.
+* Converges when particles move towards an optimal point.
+3. Differential Evolution
+* Random crossover
+* Random parents

 ### Extra Credit: Stacked Autoencoder
 [Working Repo](https://github.com/Jrkeeling23/CSCI-447-Machine-Learning-Extra.git)